Leonard Abbeduto, Ph.D., IDDRC Director

 Professor, Department of Internal Medicine, UC Davis School of Medicine

 Dr. Van de Water is a professor in the Division of Rheumatology, Allergy and Clinical Immunology in the Department of Internal Medicine, and Associate Director for Biological Sciences at the MIND Institute.
-Dr. Van de Water is an internationally recognized immunologist who has conducted ground-breaking research on the roles of immune dysfunction and autoantibody production in the etiology of ASD, including the effects of maternal autoantibodies during gestation.
-Dr. Van de Water is currently translating her maternal autoantibody biomarker for ASD risk into a commercially available diagnostic test and developing potential therapeutics.
+Dr. Van de Water is an internationally recognized immunologist who has conducted ground-breaking research on the roles of immune dysfunction and autoantibody production in the etiology of autism, including the effects of maternal autoantibodies during gestation.
+Dr. Van de Water is currently translating her maternal autoantibody biomarker for autism risk into a commercially available diagnostic test and developing potential therapeutics.
 She is also the director of the UC Davis Center for Children’s Environmental Health and conducts research on the environmental factors contributing to altered neurodevelopment and immune dysregulation.

 Biological and Molecular Analysis Core, Genomics Director